netzmacht/html/readme.md

 Custom factory
 ==============

-By default this library works with a simple factory which can decides between standalone and node elements.
-If you want to support own components you can use another factory.
-You can implement your own by implementing the `Netzmacht\Html\Factory` interface.
+By default this library works with a simple factory which can decide between standalone and node elements.
+If one wants to support own components he/she can use another factory.
+He/She can implement their own by implementing the `Netzmacht\Html\Factory` interface.

-Or you can use the `EventBasedFactory` which uses the symfony event dispatcher for creating an element.
+Or can use the `EventBasedFactory` which uses the symfony event dispatcher for creating an element.

 ```php